CodingAvenue/codestop-course-php-oop/content/Properties/Properties.facts.md

 public $name;
 ```

+The `public` keyword indicates the accessibility of a property in a class.
+Learn more about visibility keywords in the `visibility` lesson.

 A property definition can be initialized.
 This initialization should be a constant value that can be evaluated at compile time.

 ```php
 public $name = "Anna";
 ```

-The `public` keyword indicates the visibility of a property in a class.

 The name of the property is case-sensitive. `$name` and `$Name` are treated as two distinct properties.